-In a world of ultra-fast fibre broadband, 4K streaming video, and terrabytes of storage, it's easy to overlook website performance optimisations, however for many people, their computing device of choice is a mobile device, typically with monthly data caps, and with highly variable connection speeds depending on signal strength.
+In a world of ultra-fast fibre broadband, 4K streaming video, and terrabytes of storage, it's easy to overlook website speed optimisations, however for many people, their computing device of choice is a mobile device, typically with monthly data caps, and with highly variable connection speeds depending on signal strength.
 Also, while it's common for desktop PCs and laptops to have 8 or 16GB of RAM, plenty of smartphones have less than 2GB of RAM.

 (RAM is not to be confused with storage.
 RAM is working memory like desk space, whereas storage which is also measured in GB is like a filing cabinet, and generally much bigger than working space, but also slower.
 Smartphones often don't even specify how much RAM they have in advertising material, just how much storage, so when a phone says it's 16GB, that's storage, not RAM, and the quantity of RAM or work space will be a lot less.)